DIGIfusion/enchanted-surrogates/docs/index.md

 Modules for distributing and executing the runs.

 ### Runners
-Code specifiic modules for executing the code in question.
-Commonly paired with a code specific parser.
+Code-specific modules for executing the code in question.
+Commonly paired with a code-specific parser.

 ### Parsers
-Code specific modules for reading and writing files produced by the code.
+Code-specific modules for reading and writing files produced by the code.

 The executor initalizes a sampler and fetches samples from it.
 The executor initialized some cluster or job queue or similar.